Skip to main content

 Exporting to Mexico

-Mexico is Latin America’s second largest economy after Brazil and a key market for automotive parts, machinery, pharmaceuticals, and high-tech goods.
+Mexico is Latin America’s second-largest economy after Brazil and a key market for automotive parts, machinery, pharmaceuticals, and advanced technology.
 Under the EU-Mexico Global Agreement, Dutch goods benefit from preferential import duties.
-Schiphol has direct cargo flights to Mexico City (MEX) via KLM Cargo and AeroMéxico Cargo.
+Schiphol offers direct cargo flights to Mexico City (MEX) via KLM Cargo and AeroMéxico Cargo.
 Cargo-to-cargo transit typically takes 12–16 hours.

-Customs & Regulations
+Customs & regulations

-Mexican Customs (SAT/Aduana) are known for thorough inspections.
-Every shipment requires a correct commercial invoice, packing list, a registered Mexican RFC number from the importer, and a NOM conformity declaration for many product categories.
-COFEPRIS registrations are required for foodstuffs, pharmaceuticals, and cosmetics.
+Mexican customs (SAT/Aduana) are known for thorough inspections.
+Every shipment requires a proper commercial invoice, packing list, a registered Mexican RFC number from the importer, and a NOM compliance certificate for many product categories.
+COFEPRIS registrations are required for food, pharmaceuticals, and cosmetics.

-Practical Tips
+Practical tips

-• NOM certification must be arranged in advance; otherwise the shipment will be held at the airport
+• NOM certification must be arranged in advance, otherwise the shipment will be held at the airport

-Aircargo.nl works with fixed agente aduanal partners in Mexico City and manages the entire documentation chain — including NOM coordination and the EU-Mexico issuer’s declaration — for smooth processing.
+Aircargo.nl works with fixed agentes aduanales in Mexico City and handles the entire documentation chain—including NOM coordination and the EU-Mexico certificate of origin—for smooth processing.

-Points of attention for air freight electronics
+Key considerations for air freight of electronics

-Electronics is a broad category — from consumer gadgets to industrial PCBs and semiconductors.
+Electronics is a broad category—from consumer gadgets to industrial PCBs and semiconductors.
 Most points of attention revolve around two things: lithium batteries and export control.

 Lithium batteries (DGR)

-Products with built-in or loose lithium batteries are subject to IATA DGR regulations (UN3480, UN3481, UN3090, UN3091).
-This also applies to phones, laptops and power banks.
-Shipments must be correctly classified, packaged and documented.
-Aircargo.nl is DGR-certified and handles this completely.
+Products with built-in or loose lithium batteries fall under IATA DGR regulations (UN3480, UN3481, UN3090, UN3091).
+This also applies to phones, laptops, and power banks.
+Shipments must be properly classified, packed, and documented.
+Aircargo.nl is DGR certified and handles this completely.

 Export control

 Certain electronics and semiconductors fall under dual-use regulations (EU Dual-Use Regulation 2021/821).
-For export to countries outside the EU an export license may be required.
-This applies particularly to chips, encryption equipment and communication technology.
+An export license may be required for shipments outside the EU.
+This especially applies to chips, encryption equipment, and communication technology.
 Aircargo.nl routinely screens for export control obligations.

 Packaging & ESD

-Electronics shipping to Mexico?
+Electronics exporting to Mexico?

 1